How to Make White Miso Paste (Easy 1-Day Recipe)

 White miso pate ingredients list.

 • Soybeans: Use dried soybeans.
 Large soybeans with thin skins work well for making miso.
-This recipe uses Toyomasari soybeans from Hokkaido, a popular choice for their high quality.
+This recipe uses Toyomasari soybeans from Hokkaido, known for their high quality.

-• Rice Koji: There are two types of koji—dried and raw.
-This recipe uses dried rice koji.
-You can find it at Japanese or Asian grocery stores or sometimes in health food stores.
+• Rice Koji: There are two types of koji: dried and raw.
+This recipe uses dried rice koji, which is easier to find at Japanese or Asian grocery stores.

-• Salt: Refined salt produces a sharp and light miso, while mineral-rich sea salt creates a fuller and more flavorful miso.
-Choose the salt that best suits your preference.
+• Salt: Refined salt produces a lighter, sharper flavor, while mineral-rich sea salt creates a fuller, more complex miso.
+Choose the one that suits your taste.

 Koji